 Our immune and digestive systems can weaken.
 Parts of our brain shut down and make it difficult to reason and think clearly.
 The ability to regulate our emotions and make decisions is affected.₁

-Remember my unhealthy denial in dealing with fear?
-Fear can also lead us to use unhealthy coping mechanisms such as thinking of worse case scenarios, or take up unhealthy behaviors (isolation, procrastination, excessive focus on our problem, shutting down, etc.)
+Fear can lead us to use unhealthy coping mechanisms such as thinking of worse case scenarios, or take up unhealthy behaviors (isolation, procrastination, excessive focus on our problem, shutting down, etc.)

 No one wants the spirit of fear taking control and impacting our mental and physical health in these negative ways.
 But even though this is a powerful emotion, we can keep fear in check for the times we really need it.